-Although recurrent infection has been thought to produce growth disruptions, the relationship has been difficult to test directly in humans, Snodgrass said.
+Although the recurrent infection has been thought to produce growth disruptions, the relationship has been difficult to test directly in humans, Snodgrass said.

 The effect of acute inflammation, a particularly costly immune response, on childhood growth was moderated by body fat.
 Children with greater fat stores were able to avoid the growth inhibition faced by thinner children.